Jeannine Edwards: Awards and notable appearances

 Edwards was recognized for her outstanding reporting for ESPN, ABC News and Good Morning America on the injury and subsequent death of Kentucky Derby winner Barbaro.
 Edwards was asked to write the forward to the book "Greatness and Goodness: Barbaro And His Legacy".

 Edwards and the ESPN horse racing team won three consecutive Eclipse® Awards (2009, 2010, and 2011) for Outstanding Live Telecasts, as well as two Emmy® nominations.

 The National Thoroughbred Racing Association selected Jeannine as the first female to host the Eclipse Awards ceremony; she hosted for a record 7 straight years.

 In June 2012, Edwards was identified by The Los Angeles Daily News as one of "The 40 Women Who Raised the Bar in Sports Media".

 In 2018, Edwards received the Preakness Special Award of Merit at the Alibi Breakfast at Pimlico Race Course.
 The Special Award of Merit is given to those who have made a positive impact on the racing industry.
 Previous recipients have been Jim McKay, D. Wayne Lukas, Dr. Dean Richardson and Edgar Prado, Team American Pharoah, Jerry Bailey and King Leatherbury.

-Post retirement
+Post-retirement

 Edwards stepped away from television at the end of December 2017 after a 22-year career at ESPN.
 Edwards was consistently rated among the most respected female sportscasters in the business.

 Since 2022 Edwards has been serving as a VIP ambassador and handicapper for the Breeders' Cup World Thoroughbred Championships.

 Personal life

 Native of Tenafly, NJ; graduated from Immaculate Heart Academy in Washington Township NJ in 1982.

 In 2013 Edwards made national news when she married then-Oklahoma State Defensive Coordinator Glenn Spencer.
-The two had met after Edwards did a sideline story about the death Spencer's first wife.
+The two had met after Edwards did a sideline story about the death of Spencer's first wife.